hannylicious/django-unmanaged-assistant/README.md

 If you have multiple databases in your Django project, you can add the following to your `settings.py` file:

+There are currently no checks regarding custom dbrouters, so if you have a custom dbrouter, you may need to adjust the code to accommodate your setup.

 ```python
 APP_TO_DATABASE_MAPPING = {"app": "default", "other_app": "additional_database"}
 ```
-This will allow us to make sure we create the tables in the correct database.
+This will allow us to make sure we create the apps model tables in the correct database.

 ## Additional pip-installed packages